 Editing an existing policy

 To edit any existing policy parameters, select the policy name and edit the desired parameter.
-The system by default installs a default policy.
-This can be toggled to update policy from the User Access Policy Page and updating the Default policy flag.
+The system, by default, installs a default policy.
+This can be toggled to update policy from the User Access Policy Page and update the Default policy flag.

 Providing access permissions

-You can define clipboard and file sharing permission based on an access type and user access policy.
+You can define clipboard and file-sharing permission based on an access type and user access policy.
 For example, if you want to allow only internal users to copy files on an RDP session and restrict copy file permission for external, apply respective permissions for each user based on a policy.
-To apply access permission for a user policy, follow the steps below:
+To apply for access permission for a user policy, follow the steps below:

 Navigate to the policy option and select the user access policy from the sidebar.

-Select the policy on which you want permissions and click on theicon.
+Select the policy on which you want permission and click the 'action' icon.

-Click on to the save button and your policy will have those access permissions you checked on.
+Click the Save button, and your policy will have those access permissions you checked on.

 Setting default policy

-You can set the policy as default by just clicking on any of the 'set as default' option which will automatically convert it into a default policy.
+You can set the policy as default by clicking on any of the 'Set as Default' options, which will automatically convert it into a default policy.

 Viewing linked users

-You can check the list of users that have been assigned a particular policy.
+You can check the list of users assigned to a particular policy.
 This highlight will help you to get a consolidated view of users with the same policy.
-In addition to this, you will get information such as the Authentication Type, Department, Manager, and Status of the user.
+In addition, you will get information such as the Authentication Type, Department, Manager, and Status of the user.